Guardiola: Real Madrid are the club Manchester City want to emulate

 "But we must be ourselves in the 180 minutes against Real Madrid.
 It is the real, real test."

-Madrid face City having failed to win either of their last two matches and Zidane's men will be under pressure to recover from a 1-0 LaLiga defeat at Levante on Saturday.
+Madrid faces City having failed to win either of its last two matches and Zidane's men will be under pressure to recover from a 1-0 LaLiga defeat at Levante.

 "You have players who come to Madrid and pull on the shirt, they know they are defending their history," said Guardiola, who won the Champions League twice as coach of Barcelona.
 "That makes an extra thing.
 Not just the spectators and media.